-Timothy Garton Ash is the author of ten books of political writing or ‘history of the present’ which have charted the transformation of Europe over the last half century.
+Timothy Garton Ash is the author of eleven books of political writing or ‘history of the present’ which have charted the transformation of Europe over the last half century.
 He is Professor of European Studies in the University of Oxford, Isaiah Berlin Professorial Fellow at St Antony’s College, Oxford, and a Senior Fellow at the Hoover Institution, Stanford University.
-His essays appear regularly in the New York Review of Books.
-He writes a column on international affairs in the Guardian which is widely syndicated in Europe, Asia and the Americas.
+He writes a column on international affairs in the Guardian which is widely syndicated.